 The exact chemical and physiological properties of kratom are unknown.
 However, the drug appears to stimulate the same brain receptors as other opiates such as morphine.
 In fact, the Food and Drug Administration (FDA) conducted a detailed analysis on Kratom.
 Scientists found that 22 of the 25 compounds within kratom bind to the mu-opioid receptors.
-They also found that these compounds bind very strongly to the body’s opioid receptors in comparison to prescription opioid drugs.
+They also found that these compounds bind very strongly to the body’s opioid receptors compared to prescription opioid drugs.
 As a result, this study provided further evidence that kratom should be classified as an opioid.

 For over 22 years, people from all over the world have chosen Waismann Method as their opioid detox provider.We know the challenges you face and the importance of creating a unique and personal experience for you right from the start.

 Call for Detox Options 1-800-423-2482

 The increasing popularity of kratom points to a hole in the U.S. system governing drugs’ legality with the abuse potential.
 When kratom first appeared in the United States, it was not a regulated substance.
 Thus, people can legally sell kratom over the Internet and in bars.
 In addition, it is possible to purchase kratom in numerous forms, including whole or crushed leaves, powder, extract, resin, and capsules.

 Because the drug is fairly recent to hit the United States, it has not been deemed a controlled substance under the Controlled Substances Act.
 Additionally, as a botanical supplement, the FDA does not regulate its sale.
 This leaves kratom in a sort of legal limbo at the federal level, with the Drug Enforcement Agency (DEA) aware of its impact but unable to regulate its use.